bintoca/docs/content/policy/subprocessor.md

 | Google Apps | Internal company infrastructure | United States | United States |
 | Stripe | Payment provider | United States | United States |

 When we bring on a new subprocessor who handles our Users' Personal Information, or remove a subprocessor, or we change how we use a subprocessor, we will update this page.
 If you have questions or concerns about a new subprocessor, we'd be happy to help.
-Please contact us via {% data variables.contact.contact_privacy %}.
+Please contact us via [support](mailto:support@bintoca.com).

 ### Cookies on bintoca